rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 ---
 Single-molecule force spectroscopy is a technique to gauge the binding forces within and mechanical properties of biopolymers.
 For example, consider a DNA unzipping experiment.
 At the end of a double-stranded DNA molecule, one strand is tethered to a fixed position, and the other, complementary strand is attached to a microsphere under an optical trap.
 Then, the two strands are pulled apart, and the force is measured as the hydrogen bonds between base pairs break and the DNA molecule unzips.

-An intuitive observation is that more force is required to unzip GC-rich regions compared to AT-rich regions.
+An intuitive observation is that a larger force is required to unzip GC-rich regions compared to AT-rich regions.
 This is consistent with the number of hydrogen bonds that hold together the base pairs: two in the case of A-T and three in the case of C-G. [[ref](http://www.lps.ens.fr/~vincent/smb/PDF/heslotpre.pdf)] Dynamic DNA force spectroscopy can interrogate DNA-protein binding by measuring the force to disrupt the DNA-protein interaction as the DNA unzips [[ref](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.91.028103)].

 Physical models of biopolymers such as DNA are useful for interpreting and gleaning insights from DNA unzipping experiments.
 This blog post is the first in a series to explore such models.
 We begin by investigating a simple system: modeling a force spectroscopy experiment conducted on a single strand of DNA.

 # The freely jointed chain (FJC) model

 The freely jointed chain (FJC) is a simplified structural model of a polymer such as single-stranded DNA.
-The FJC consists of $$n$$ rigid, linear monomers, each of which has length $$b$$.
+The FJC consists of $$n$$ rigid, linear monomers of length $$b$$.
 The $n$ monomers are joined together at their ends by freely rotating joints to form a chain.
-By allowing the joints to freely rotating, we neglect steric hindrance between any two given monomers (excluded volume) and allow all possible angles between two consecutive monomers to be visited.
+By allowing the joints to freely rotate, we neglect steric hindrance between any two given monomers (excluded volume) and allow all possible rotations between two consecutive monomers to be visited in an unbiased manner.

 {:.centerr}
 <figure>